Xbox-QuAIL/xbox-quail.github.io/_pages/home.md

 There are three main research themes at QuAIL:

 1. **AI agents for game exploration and inspection**: Solving sequential decision making problems for game space exploration and inspection using deep reinforcement learning agents.
-2. **Game scene understanding**: Developing visual and visual-language models for game scene understanding and representation learning.
+2. **Vidual bug detection in video games**: Researching novel computer vision for visual bug/anomaly detection in video games.
-3. **Transfer learning under low data regimes**: Proposing novel transfer learning methods using self-supervised and semi-supervised learning paradigms for pattern recognition algorithms that can generalize across different games.
+3. **Game scene understanding**: Developing visual and visual-language models for game scene understanding and representation learning.

 ### Technologies and methods
 QuAIL utilizes and contributes to methods from relevant state-of-the-art AI and machine learning literature on deep reinforcement learning, computer vision, and natural language processing.